tillitis/tkey-ssh-agent/README.md

 change -- and thus also the public key displayed!

-If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local machine (if sshd is running there).
-Also note the listening socket path in the output above, which ssh needs in `SSH_AUTH_SOCK`:
+If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running there).
+The socket path set/output above is also needed by ssh in `SSH_AUTH_SOCK`:

 ```
-% SSH_AUTH_SOCK=/path/to/agent.sock ssh -F /dev/null localhost
+$ SSH_AUTH_SOCK=/path/to/agent.sock ssh -F /dev/null localhost
 ```

-(`-F /dev/null` is to not have any of your ~/.ssh/config interfere)
+`-F /dev/null` is used to ignore your ~/.ssh/config which could interfere with this test.

 The message `agent 27: ssh: parse error in message type 27` coming from mkdf-ssh-agent is due to https://github.com/golang/go/issues/51689 and will